-Located in beautiful Richmond County New York, Sawmill Creek Wetlands exemplify the extraordinary diversity found throughout Region 2.
-Showcasing a stunning mixture of dense hardwood forests, lush wetlands, and expansive marshland, visitors to Sawmill Creek can enjoy a variety of recreational activities, including nature and wildlife observation, photography, hiking, and bird watching.
+Sawmill Creek Wetlands consists of a mixture of dense hardwood forests, lush wetlands, and expansive marshland.
+Visitors to Sawmill Creek can enjoy a variety of recreational activities, including nature and wildlife observation, photography, hiking, and bird watching.

 ***Stay Safe- Bring a Friend When Visiting the Property***

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.

 Sawmill Creek has carved a series of ravines as it makes its way toward the Arthur Kill on its journey to drain the western portion of Staten Island.
 One may find a wide assortment of animals, including raccoons, muskrat, and rabbits.
 The marsh and surrounding wetlands are also a favorite site for several varieties of nesting colonial wading birds including, herons, egrets and ibis.